juliendenize/Video-Games-Ontology/MIRO report.md

 https://bartoc.org/en/node/18344

-Besides, it mainly aims at encapsulating knowledge on events that happen in video gamees and information about players, whereas ours
+Besides, it mainly aims at encapsulating knowledge on events that happen in video gamees and information about players, whereas ours is made in order to store general information, as well as in depth features including genre or production team of games in order to retrieve it from large market databases.

 ### B.3 Target audience

+The Video Game Ontology is used by video game digital ditribution service platforms such as Steam or Amazon to provide quality modeling in games representation so that consumers can provide the most acurate queries and get to the product they are looking for or discover interesting ones based on the various functional attributes available.

 |  | Specification |
 |---|---|